We talk to other people to share information, to make impressions, to intimidate, to seduce, and for more reasons than we realize.

 Pundits might classify Sarah and I on different ends of the political spectrum, and I was curious about her views.
 We chatted a few moments about economic inequality, and at the next break I asked her to continue with her thoughts.
 She hesitated.
 Sarah said “these conversations start from different points” and they end “without either person having convinced the other”.
 I responded, “yes”, but to convince the other person is not the main point of a conversation; the main point of such discourse is to build relationships.
 She seemed a little surprised, but began sharing, and we had a fine discussion.

-Sarah was absolutely right, but different groups (whether left and right, black and white, or female and male) need to talk to each other.
+Sarah was absolutely right, but different groups (whether left and right, black and white, gay and straight, or female and male) need to talk to each other.
 We lament paralysis in Washington, but if we are a government of the people, by the people and for the people, we have only ourselves to blame.
 Reagan was famous for showing members of Congress, Republicans and Democrats, a good time.
 His purpose, however, was not crass manipulation but real relationship building.
 Once leaders build trust, genuine compromise for the good of the Nation becomes possible.

 What is true for America is true for every person in it.
 We need to think hard about how and why we talk.
 There are many reasons why people converse: